-Our significant accounting policies are fully described in Note 4 to our financial statements for the years ended December 31, 2019 and 2018 which are available on SEDAR (www.sedar.com).
+Our significant accounting policies are fully described in Note 3 to our financial statements for the years ended December 31, 2020 and 2019 which are available on SEDAR (www.sedar.com).
 Certain accounting policies are particularly important to the reporting of our financial position and results of operations, and require the application of significant judgment by our management.
 An accounting policy is deemed to be critical if it requires an accounting estimate to be made based on assumptions about matters that are highly uncertain at the time the estimate is made, and if different, estimates that reasonably could have been used, or changes in the accounting estimates that are reasonably likely to occur periodically, could have a material impact on the financial statements.
-We believe that except for the effects of the recently adopted accounting pronouncement as described below, there have been no significant changes in our critical accounting estimates for the year ended December 31, 2019.
+We believe that there have been no significant changes in our critical accounting estimates for the year ended December 31, 2020.